awesome-astra/docs/docs/pages/data/explore/awsglue.md

     - Name your table whatever you like.
     - Choose the database you just created.
     - **Data store** is S3:
         - Browse and select the S3 bucket you created, with a slash at the end (you may need to click outside the box for it to accept your entry).
+The prefix is not needed for this entry.
-    - **Data format** is 'CSV' with ',' (comma) as the delimiter.
+    - **Data format** is 'CSV' with Comma(,) as the delimiter.
     - Click **Next**.
 6. Next is **Choose or define schema**.
     - Download the <a href="https://awesome-astra.github.io/docs/assets/attachments/schema.txt">Schema</a>